 When working with patients, Dr. Wood provides a compassionate and collaborative approach that utilizes up-to-date knowledge of psychotherapeutic, psychopharmacologic, and somatic treatment modalities to help his patients achieve their specific treatment goals.
 He takes a holistic view of the person and the circumstances that have brought them to seek professional assistance.
 He believes that the cultivation of a balanced sense of well-being is an achievable goal.

-Dr. Wood finds that both TMS and esketamine can be effective in patients with depression for whom traditional medication management and psychotherapeutic approaches have been only partially effective or altogether ineffective.
+Dr. Keith Wood finds that both TMS and esketamine can be effective in patients with depression for whom traditional medication management and psychotherapeutic approaches have been only partially effective or altogether ineffective.
 Having safe and effective treatments like TMS or esketamine available in the office setting provides more latitude to help patients, particularly those who haven’t been able to achieve remission with medications and talk therapy.

-He joins Mindful Health Solutions in the Summer of 2021.
+He joined Mindful Health Solutions in the Summer of 2021.